AMWA-TV/is-05/docs/Controllers.md

 ### Sender Multicast Address

-The Controller SHOULD allow allocation of multicast addresses to allow avoidance of conflicts.
+The Controller MUST allow the User to configure the multicast transmit information (using IS-05 `transport_params`) before or in the same transaction as enabling the transmitter (setting `master_enable` to `true`).
-To avoid conflicts, when a Sender is added to a new system, the Controller MUST allow the use of IS-05 to configure the multicast transmit information (`transport_params`) before or in the same transaction as enabling the transmitter (`master_enable` = `true`).
+This allows avoiding conflicts with other senders' configurations, in particular when a Sender is added to a new system.

 ### TCP Sessions